(Fallopia x bohemicum or F. x bohemica or Polygonum x bohemicum)

 - 10mm of plant can re-grow to maturity.

-- New Bohemian Variety can propagate by fragmentation and flowering to seed.
+- Bohemian can propagate by fragmentation and seed which explains the rapid movement across North America.

 Reasons for Concern: